 Complete Health RequirementsMake sure you are aware of the State of Oklahoma immunization requirements: two immunizations for measles, mumps and rubella (MMR) and three immunizations for Hepatitis B. For details about completing the Certification of Compliance, visit immunization.ou.edu.

 The items listed below are not mandatory to complete prior to becoming a Sooner, however, we encourage you to review the list as some items may be of interest to you:

 Sign Up for Camp CrimsonOffered in three-day sessions in June and July, Camp Crimson is a great way for you as a new student to learn the ins-and-outs of OU and get connected with a vital support system to help you succeed.
-Registration opens March 5, 2018.
+Registration is now open!

 Get Your Parking PermitIf you live in student housing, you will need to purchase a parking permit.
 OU offers plenty of parking spaces only a short walk to where you live.
 If you choose to live off campus, you may purchase a parking permit or park for free at the Lloyd Noble Center and shuttle to campus.
 Click here to learn more about shuttle times and routes.

 Purchase OU Football & Men's Basketball TicketsOU Athletics will notify students via their OU email in August 2018 about purchasing football and men's basketball tickets.
 All other OU sports are free to attend for students.
 Just show up, show your official student ID and support the Sooners.
 View complete information for student football and men's basketball season tickets at soonersports.com.